ARMmbed/BLEIntros/Docs/AdvSamples/GATTEvo.md

 ##Interacting with the GATT Service - Evothings

 The service we created and put on our board is interactive: we can read the LED's status and change it.
-We do that using a [custom-built app](https://github.com/BlackstoneEngineering/evothings-examples/tree/development/experiments/mbed-Evothings-CustomGATT) designed to work on the Evothings client you installed earlier.
+We do that using the "mbed Evothings GATT" example code.
+This example comes pre-packaged with the Evothings Workbench.

 To run the app: